 Change in the Fellowships Program

-Fellowships have supported research and writing done at the Folger Shakespeare Library since 1984.
-Due to a major building renovation project beginning in 2020, the Folger Institute is now offering fellowships for research and writing away from the Folger during the construction period.
+Fellowships have supported research and writing done at the Folger Shakespeare Library throughout the Folger's history.
+Due to a major building renovation project that began in 2020, the Folger Institute is now offering fellowships for research and writing away from the Folger during the construction period.

-Want to stay up-to-date with what’s happening with the Fellowships program?
+We have big plans in the works for Fellowships when the Folger reopens.
+Want to stay up-to-date with what’s happening with the Fellowships program, and with renovation progress, as they both unfold?
 Subscribe to the Research Bulletin email newsletter

 History of the Fellowships Program